Sadr City: Reconstruction efforts

 In 2010, a Turkish consortium of contractors won the bid for the reconstruction of Baghdad's Sadr City, offering to complete the massive project for $11.3 billion.
-The project involves construction of a modern city of 75,000 housing units to accommodate up to 600,000 people.
+The project involves the construction of a modern city of 75,000 housing units to accommodate up to 600,000 people.

+2026

+In March 2026, it was reported that rebuilding, reconstruction, and development efforts, which were under way under a contract signed with the Chinese company Shandong Construction, in Sadr City were to be completed in approximately 4 years by 2030, according to Iraqi officials.
+The plan to do so included initially building 11,000 housing units (in phase 1) and later 49,000 (in phase 2), sewage/drainage lines, communication/electricity networks, as well as a road network in both the residential area and external roads to connect the city with factories and other nearby areas around Sadr City.